Literature of Flanders: Legends and folk tales

+Education and exhortation

 Up until now, the Middle Dutch language output mainly serviced the aristocratic and monastic orders, recording the traditions of chivalry and of religion, but scarcely addressed the bulk of the population.
 With the close of the thirteenth century a change came over the face of Dutch literature.

 The founder and creator of this original Dutch literature was Jacob van Maerlant.
 His Der Naturen Bloeme ("The Flower of Nature"), written about 1263, takes an important place in early Dutch literature.
 It is a collection of moral and satirical addresses to all classes of society.
 With his Rijmbijbel ("Verse Bible") he foreshadowed the courage and free-thought of the Reformation.
 It was not until 1284 that he began his masterpiece, De Spieghel Historiael ("The Mirror of History") at the command of Count Floris V.

 From the very first the literary spirit in the Low Countries began to assert itself in a homely and utilitarian spirit.
 Thoroughly aristocratic in feeling was Hem van Aken, a priest of Louvain, who lived about 1255–1330, and who combined to a very curious extent the romantic and didactic elements prevailing at the time.
 As early as 1280 he had completed his translation of the Roman de la Rose, which he must have commenced in the lifetime of its author Jean de Meung.

 As for prose, the oldest pieces of Dutch prose now in existence are charters of towns in Flanders and Zeeland, dated 1249, 1251 and 1254.
 Beatrice of Nazareth (1200–1268) was the first known prose writer in the Dutch language, the author of the notable dissertation known as the Seven Ways of Holy Love.
 From the other Dutch mystics whose writings have reached us, the Brussels friar Jan van Ruusbroec (better known in English as the Blessed John of Ruysbroeck, 1293/4–1381), the "father of Dutch prose" stands out.
 A prose translation of the Old Testament was made about 1300, and there exists a Life of Jesus of around the same date.